dropps-io/leequid-contracts/audit_scoping.md

 ### PoolValidators

-The [PoolValidators](./contracts/pool/PoolValidators.sol) contract is used to manage the validators of the pool.
+The [PoolValidators](./contracts/pool/PoolValidators.sol) contract is used to manage the operators and validators of the pool.
+In our case, we will (at least at the beginning) be the only operator.
+This contract hold the merkle root of our validators, so the protocol can verify that validators we register are part of the merkle.
+This contract also ensure that we don't register twice the same validator, by keeping track of the registered validators.

 Fork modifications:
 - Solidity version from 0.7.5 to 0.8.20